 This topic comes up often, because it’s important and the benefits for both owners and dogs are incredible.
 For the best results, set aside time each day to walk, play with and train your dog.
 Just remember to take your dog’s health, age and size or breed into consideration.
 If you’re not sure what’s best for your dog, ask your veterinarian.

-Puppies should visit a vet as often as recommended, while adolescent and adult dogs must see a vet at least once a year.
+Puppies should visit a veterinarian as often as recommended, while adolescent and adult dogs must see a veterinarian at least once a year.
 Keep documenting any questions you may have before your next visit and take advantage of your annual check-up to ask away.

 In between visits, be sure to use preventative products for internal and external pests and parasites.